Learn About The Law

 Current as of January 01, 2024 | Updated by Findlaw Staff

-(b) The secretary of state shall select, in accordance with rules adopted by the secretary, the precincts to be counted and the office or proposition to be counted.
+(b) The secretary of state shall select, in accordance with rules adopted by the secretary, the precincts to be counted and the offices or propositions to be counted.

-(c) The general custodian of election records shall complete the audit not later than 24 hours before the time for conducting the canvass of the election.
+(c) The general custodian of election records shall complete the audit on the date prescribed by the secretary of state.

 (d) The general custodian of election records shall post a notice of the date, hour, and place of the audit in the custodian's office and on the county's Internet website, if the county maintains a website.